-Filmmakers are using the physical journey that their characters undertake as a metaphor for an emotional one.
+Filmmakers are using the physical journey that their characters undertake as a metaphor for an emotional one

-The journey that Bunny undertakes with his school friends Naina,Aditi and Avi in Yeh Jawaani Hai Deewani,marks the beginning of his romance with travel.
+The journey that protagonist Bunny undertakes with his school friends Naina,Aditi and Avi in Yeh Jawaani Hai Deewani,marks the beginning of his romance with travel.
 In its promos,the foursome can be seen at several picturesque locations across Manali,Rajasthan and Kashmir.
 Todays generation has a token passion for travelling.
 Stories told over travel connect well with youth from the urban landscape,which forms the setting for my film, says director Ayan Mukerji.

-With lead actors taking off on an impromptu road trip,Dil Chahta Hai was perhaps the first film to tap into the connection that urban Indians today share with travelling.
+With its lead actors taking off on an impromptu road trip,Dil Chahta Hai was perhaps the first film to tap into the connection that urban Indians today share with travelling.
 Ever since,several tales in Bollywood have been told on the road Siddharth Anands Anjaana Anjaani,Dev Benegals Road,Movie,and Zoya Akhtars Zindagi Na Milegi Dobara are some examples of this.
 While each of these films uses the opportunity to showcase picturesque locations,some go beyond these frills.

 For instance,the journey in Mukerjis film isnt physical alone.
 It proves to be a turning point in the lives of all the characters involved and gives wings to their individual dreams.
 The director,therefore,has chosen to juxtapose the characters emotional journey with a physical one.
 Imtiaz Alis next,Highway,much like his earlier films,Jab We Met and Rockstar,will explore the lives of its key characters,played by Randeep Hooda and Alia Bhatt,through a metaphorical journey on the road.
 Similarly,says director-producer Vikas Bahl,his upcoming film Queen has its protagonist,played by Kangna Ranaut,undertake a trip that is a means of self-discovery.
 Travel has the ability of changing ones views on life and this is what makes it a great metaphor, says Bahl.

 More often than not,it is the directors own fascination and passion for travel that the characters imbibe.
 An ardent traveller with a passion for trekking,Mukerji says he has lent his own passion to the hero of his movie,played by Ranbir Kapoor.
 Ali admitted that his characters are often derived from people he has met on his train journeys from his hometown Jamshedpur.
-A compulsive traveller,Homi Adajania adds that his next,Finding Fanny a comedy set on the road to Goa will borrow heavily from his own experiences.
+A compulsive traveller,Homi Adajania adds that in his next,Finding Fanny a comedy set on the road to Goa will borrow heavily from his own experiences.

-Easy as it may seem,the filmmakers warn that depicting a metaphorical journey through a physical one comes with its own challenges.
+Easy though it may seem,the filmmakers warn that depicting a metaphorical journey through a physical one comes with its own challenges.
 One of the biggest risks is falling into the trap of literal translation where an incident that impacts a character during the journey also overlaps with an emotional overhaul in him or her, says Bahl.
 Mukerji seconds him,adding that in his film,Kapoors character remains unaware of the impact that his travels have on him.
 When Ranbir starts off,he partly wants to discover the world and partly,himself.
 The key to self-discovery is in the journey but he isnt aware of it till he embarks on it, says Mukerji.

 While writing plays a crucial role in narration,the filmmakers say that often,the characters take on a life of their own while shooting outdoors.
 The changes that Ranbirs character Jordan in Rockstar undergoes werent written by me alone; Ranbir contributed hugely to those.
 The process of travelling and living with the character helped him make it his own, says Ali.
 Bahl says that shooting for Queen in Amsterdam and Paris along with his crew added a new dimension to the film.
 I would watch the crew and cast undergo their own personal,physical and emotion journeys.
 They would often return with interesting stories from their own experiences that I added to the film.